 “When I began writing my memoir on both difficult and abusive experiences in the church, I also discovered that many of the difficult experiences molded me into who I am now.
 I could never have found this meaning had I not sat at the feet of my own life and asked questions of it” (from Heal By Writing About Your Trauma by Randi Kreger).

 It is the questioning that really increases your understanding of what happened.
 Not just the ‘why’, but bigger questions like ‘how’ or ‘with what result’.
-I have also found that this is where the SwanWaters forum has added value.
+I have also found that this is where the SwanWaters community has added value.
 Because you are writing in a supportive and private environment, you can share freely.
 You do however still have the benefit of your peers commenting, questioning and validating your experiences, all while cheering you on too.

 Prunes For the Soul